SamuelHudec/pigeon-alert/README.md

 # TODO
 - camera rotation
+- add bird to detect and disable display
 - polish scripts with respect of mypy of some other conventions
 - connect to remote pycharm for faster development